lortza/hotwire_quote_editor/README.md

 I've taken notes directly in the codebase.
 In the later chapters, I noted the chapter in the commit message.
 This is a breakdown of where things are happening in the codebase.

 ### CRUD First
 As a general rule, we set up everything in the basic CRUD way first, then go back in to add hotwire and action cable technology.
 So expect to see a standard controller and standard erb files.
+We do this so that people who may have older browsers can still get the RESTful experience even if the snazzy hotwire experience does not work for them.
 The links are connected to CRUD routes and do hit those controller actions.
 Any time a link is inside a `turbo_frame_tag`, turbo intercepts the call in the controller and completes it via AJAX.

 Since we need a little extra SPA-like functionality in our `create` and `destroy` actions (like adding or removing a record from a list of records inside a `<div>` on the index page), we also need to expand our controller `respond_to` block to include a `turbo_stream` format and provide a corresponding view file (ex: `app/views/quotes/create.turbo_stream.erb`) to outline those actions.